DavidSRoy/sociable/README.md

 * Messages Screen displays duplicate messages
 * Messaging Screen View is not updated right away after the send button is pressed
 * Login/User creation workflow has not yet been integrated with the endpoints

-## How to Contribute
-Check out our [developer documentation](https://github.com/DavidSRoy/sociable/blob/docs/documentation/dev_docs.md) in the `documentation` directory

 ## Team Members
 **[David Roy](https://github.com/DavidSRoy)**, Backend